jbosstools/jbosstools-website/features/central.md

 ***
 #### Extras ![Extras](../../images/features/features-central_346px.png)
-Central also features an easy way to install extra software that is mirrored at JBoss.org, so you don't have to manually lookup and configure update sites for the other plugins you want to use.
+JBoss Central also features an easy way to install extra software that is mirrored at JBoss.org, so you don't have to manually lookup and configure update sites for the other plugins you want to use.
 Amongst all the mirrored plugins, you'll find: